 How Basware helps you improve supply chain visibility

 Through Basware Purchase-to-Pay (P2P), buyers can handle master data for complex, multi-ERP scenarios and create a singular supplier data management process.
 Using Basware Vendor Manager, buyers can move the supplier information management responsibility to suppliers and use an external data service provider to improve supplier master data.
 Buyers can invite suppliers to join the Basware Network and further enrich supplier information against Dun & Bradstreet, and Mastercard Track Trade DirectoryTM information through the Basware Procure-to-Pay platform.
-Powered with this information, your organization can enable an “always-on” risk management approach, automate risk management, and enable a systematic approach to supplier monitoring.
+Powered with this information, your organisation can enable an “always-on” risk management approach, automate risk management, and enable a systematic approach to supplier monitoring.

 Manual reporting creates gaps in your data making it difficult to get the full picture of your supply chain operations.
 Without easy, concise action into this information it’s hard to know exactly what sort of spend has already happened, and what sort of spend will happen in the future.
 Forecasting and planning for the future is nearly impossible and it’s difficult to gain control and get more spend under management.
 Basware Analytics offers customers an intelligent and singular platform to consolidate data and better predict trends and manage supply chains.
 Predictive analytics gives users visibility into which invoices are at risk of being paid late.
-This helps organizations foster better supplier relationships prevent late payments, capture early payment discounts, and optimize cashflow.
+This helps organisations foster better supplier relationships prevent late payments, capture early payment discounts, and optimise cashflow.

 Ready to learn more?

-A recent EIU report reveals that the top trends set to affect procurement and finance over the next few years are digitization, automation, and the changing climate of global trade.
+A recent EIU report reveals that the top trends set to affect procurement and finance over the next few years are digitisation, automation, and the changing climate of global trade.
 Download the report and learn what this could mean for your supply chain.
 Questions?
 Contact us!